avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

                                 +----------+
 ```

-- `codecID` is the codec version used to serialize the payload and is hardcoded to `0x0000`
+- `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000000` for this message
 - `subnetConversionID` is the SHA256 hash of the `SubnetConversionData` from a given `ConvertSubnetTx`